kurocode25/beam-tutorial/README.md

 This is a sample program for the Beam tutorial.
 日本語版は[README\_ja.md](https://github.com/kurocode25/beam-tutorial/blob/main/README_ja.md)をご覧ください

-## How to use the sample program
+## What's this
 This is a sample program for a tutorial on DB operations using Beam.
-The tutorial is available at [KURO DIGITAL LOG](https://blog.kurodigi.com/posts/beam-tutorial-01).
+The tutorial is available at [KURO DIGITAL LOG](https://blog.kurodigi.com/posts/beam-tutorial-01)(Japanese only).

 ## Execute the sample program
 To run the sample program, run the following command.